blacktail/abc/README.md

-# abc
+# Introduction
-component library based on React.js, All components is distributed using UMD format, so, it can be used in AMD, CMD, and just <script> tags environments.
+Component library based on React.js, all components are distributed using UMD format, so, it can be used in AMD, CMD, or just <script> tags environments.

 # Run Demo
 Open the demo/demo.html in your favorite browser.

 # For Developer
 Step1 - Clone the repository
 Step2 - Install development dependencies